Date(s) - 07/11/2019

 He also served and serves as Project Historian for American Battlefield Protection Program projects such as the “Battle of Princeton”, “Battle of Bennington”, and the “Battle of Brandywine”.
 He has been a regular contributor to German Life magazine for over 20 years and has also published more than 100 articles in American and German scholarly and popular history magazines such as the the William and Mary Quarterly, Eighteenth-Century Studies, American Heritage, Naval History, and Military History Quarterly.

-The AHS program is free and open to the public.
-It will be in the Reinsch Library auditorium on the Main Campus of Marymount University.
-This event is part of a monthly series of public programs sponsored by the Arlington Historical Society and Marymount University’s Department of History and Politics.
-For more information, please email: email@example.com or call: (703) 892-4204
+FREE.
+This AHS program is free and open to the public.
+It will be in Rowley Hall on the Campus of Marymount University.
+This event is part of a monthly series of public programs sponsored by the Arlington Historical Society and Marymount University’s Department of History and Politics featuring local history topics.
+For more information, email: email@example.com or call: (703) 892-4204.